Adversarial Guitar Amplifier Modelling With Unpaired Data: Introduction

-The nonlinear problem involves the emulation of the devices, other than the instrument itself, used to create the recording, such as the guitar amplifier, speaker cabinet, or other effects such as compression or distortion.
-Modelling these types of devices has been widely studied, and broadly falls into two approaches, ``white-box'', where the physical properties of the system are studied to produce equations describing its behaviour \cite{Karjalainen06, YehIEEETrans, kroning2011analysis}, or ``black-box'', where data collected from the system is used to fit a more generic model \cite{novak2010chebyshev, eichas2016black, orcioni2018identification}.
-Recently, deep learning methods based on neural networks have become a popular choice for this purpose \cite{vanhatalo2022review}.
-These include encoder-decoder models aimed at a wide range of effects \cite{ramirez2019modeling}, feedforward \cite{damskaggICASSP}, and recurrent \cite{WrightRNN19} models for guitar amplifiers and time-varying effects \cite{wright2021neural}, as well as models based on traditional DSP components such as infinite impulse response filters \cite{nercessian2021lightweight, wright2022grey}.
+The guitar signal chain modelling problem involves the emulation of all the devices, other than the instrument itself, used to create the recording.
+These might include a guitar amplifier, speaker cabinet, and other effects such as compression or distortion.
+Modelling these types of devices has been widely studied, and broadly falls into two approaches, ``white-box'', where equations describing the system behaviour are derived \cite{Karjalainen06, YehIEEETrans, kroning2011analysis}, or ``black-box'', where data collected from the system is used to fit a generic model \cite{novak2010chebyshev, eichas2016black, orcioni2018identification}.
+Recently, deep learning methods based on neural networks have become a popular choice \cite{vanhatalo2022review}.
+These include architectures for modelling a wide range of effects \cite{ramirez2019modeling}, feedforward \cite{damskaggICASSP}, and recurrent \cite{WrightRNN19} models for guitar amplifiers and time-varying effects \cite{wright2021neural}, as well as models using DSP components such as linear filters \cite{kuznetsov2020differentiable, nercessian2021lightweight, wright2022grey}.

-Whilst the aforementioned approaches are all viable for the task of imitating a target electric guitar timbre, they all have major limitations in that they require us to know what devices were used during recording, or to have access to paired data with both the target timbre and the unprocessed signal taken directly from the guitar used during the recording.
-In the case where paired training data is impossible, or unavailable, one solution is to formulate the problem as domain-to-domain transfer.
-Great success has been achieved in \textit{Image Style Transfer}, where the style of an input image is transformed to match a target style, whilst retaining the input image content \cite{NeuralStyleTransRev, cycleGAN}.
+Whilst the aforementioned approaches are all viable for the task of imitating a target electric guitar timbre, they all require us either to know what devices were used during recording, or to have access to \textit{paired data} with both the target timbre and the unprocessed signal taken directly from the guitar used during the recording.
+In the case where paired training data is impossible, or unavailable, one solution is to formulate the problem as domain transfer, similar to \textit{Image Style Transfer}, where the style of an input image is transformed to match a target style, whilst retaining the input image content \cite{NeuralStyleTransRev, cycleGAN}.

+A related problem in audio is \textit{Audio Style Transfer}, which seeks to transfer the style of some input audio to a target style, whilst retaining the content of the input audio \cite{AudStyTrans}.
+In the speech domain, an example of this is voice conversion, which can be achieved, for example, using non-parallel speech data to train a Generative Adversarial Network (GAN) with a cycle-consistency loss \cite{Kaneko2018-cycle-gan-voice-conversion}.